Tailored Coating Systems

 Environmental Friendliness: Powder coating produces very little VOCs (volatile organic compounds) and is considered to be a much more eco-friendly option than liquid

-Surface preparation for powder coating typically involves degreasing and abrasive blasting of the surface to be coated.
+Surface preparation for powder coating typically involves degreasing and etching the surface either by iron phosphate or abrasive blasting.
 The surface should be cleaned of dirt, dust, oils, and any other contaminants before the powder coating process can begin.
 The abrasive blasting process is used to create a uniform and consistent surface profile for the powder coating to adhere to.

 The life expectancy of powder coated surfaces can range from 10 to 20 years, depending on the type of powder coating used, the environmental conditions and the level of maintenance.

 Powder coating is available in a variety of finishes, including matte, satin, gloss, semi-gloss, and textured.
-It can also be used to create unique and intricate designs, such as metallic, pearlescent, and candied finishes.
+It can also be used to create unique and intricate designs, such as metallic and pearlescent finishes.

-Powder coating is used in a wide range of industries including automotive, furniture, appliance, outdoor recreation, architectural, and agricultural.
+Powder coating is used in a wide range of industries including automotive, industrial equipment and machinery, marine, railroad, construction, electronics, furniture, appliance, outdoor recreation, architectural, and agricultural.
 It is used to provide protection from corrosion, wear and tear, and environmental damage.
-Additionally, powder coating is used to add aesthetic appeal to products for a wide range of industries, including automotive, architectural, furniture, and appliance.
+Additionally, powder coating is used to add aesthetic appeal to products for a wide range of industries.

 Wet painting and powder coating are two different methods used for applying paint or coatings onto surfaces.
 Here are some of the main differences between the two: